reallyreadit/blog/_posts/2020-04-13-conversions.markdown

 </p>

 <p>
 We had a dorky, data-filled week, so this is going to be a dorky, data-filled email.
-Rules are rules; if this email *wasn’t* about data (and, more specifically, data around conversions) I’d feel like I wasn’t being honest about what Jeff and I have been up to.
-So let’s jump right in.
+Rules are rules; if this email <em>wasn’t</em> about data, I’d feel like I wasn’t being honest about what Jeff and I have been up to.
 </p>

 <p>
-First of all, the purpose of this exercise is to analyze the experience that NEW readers are having when they join the community.
+We've been laser focused on the experience that NEW readers are having when they join the community.
 Our goal is to get new folks up and running as quickly as possible.
-And, conveniently, we get to define what “up and running” means: externally sharing their Readup comments.
+"Up and running” is more than just reading and posting.
+The true "touchdown" is getting people to share posts externally, for example as tweets.
 </p>

 <p>